Bell Labs Digital Synthesizer: Influence

 The Alles Machine was highly influential within the industry, but the cost of implementation was so high that it was some time before machines based on its principles were available at a price point most musicians could afford.

 Crumar of Italy and Music Technologies' of New York collaborated to form Digital Keyboards in an effort to re-package the Alles Machine.
-The result was a smaller two-part system, with a Z-80-based microcomputer and disk drives as one unit, and a single keyboard and limited set of input sliders as the second unit.
+The result was a smaller two-part system, with a Z80-based microcomputer and disk drives as one unit, and a single keyboard and limited set of input sliders as the second unit.
 Known as the Crumar General Development System, or GDS, it was released in 1980 for $30,000.
 It was sold to studios that needed a flexible system that could guarantee the same performance time after time.
 Analog synths of the same era were subject to environmental changes in the input controls that meant every performance, even after a short delay, would be different.
 Wendy Carlos owned a GDS and used it on the Tron soundtrack.
 She was also one of the instrument's most devoted users, and still uses it to this day.

 Further work on the same basic concept produced the lower-cost Synergy, released in 1981.
 The Synergy removed the computer component, and re-packaged the entire system into a case with a 77-key keyboard.
 Another additive synth reached the market at about the same time, the Con Brio ADS200, at the slightly lower price of $20,000.
 Neither the Con Brio or GDS sold well, while the Synergy managed to find some market share.
 However, when the famous Yamaha DX7 was released in 1983, it quickly took over the market.
 The DX7's FM synthesis offered the same basic control over output sound as an additive synth, but could duplicate the effects of many ganged oscillators in as few as two.
 Its $2,000 price point eliminated any competition from the additive synths.
 Production of the Synergy ended in 1985.

 A final version of the original machine was produced after Digital Keyboards was shut down in early 1985.
 Digital Keyboards' chief designer, Mercer "Stoney" Stockell, decamped and formed Mulogix with Jim Wright and Jerry Ptascynski.
 The Mulogix Slave 32 was a Synergy re-packaged into a 2U rack-mount module with a MIDI interface.
 The Slave 32 could read and write EPROM cartridges from the Synergy.